TC mourns Trustee James Benkard

-James Benkard, a Teachers College Trustee since 1980 and the longest-serving member on the College’s current board, passed away in early April at age 77.
+James Benkard, a TC Trustee since 1980 and the longest-serving member on the College’s current board, passed away in early April at age 77.

 “Jim Benkard has been an invaluable presence on our board and in the life of Teachers College for the last 34 years, and a source of wise counsel to me personally,” said TC President Susan Fuhrman.
 “His intelligence, wit, independence and dedication will be greatly missed by the entire TC community.”

-At TC, the elegant, silver-haired Benkard served on the board’s Business & Finance Committee, Executive Committee and Compensation Committee, which he most recently chaired, and played a key role in each of TC’s two previous major fundraising campaigns.
+At TC, Benkard served on the board’s Business & Finance Committee, Executive Committee and Compensation Committee, which he most recently chaired, and he played a key role in each of TC’s two previous major fundraising campaigns.
 He also participated in the presidential searches at TC that led to the appointments of Arthur Levine and Susan Fuhrman.

-“When Jim was invited to become a TC Trustee, he initially thought he was joining Columbia University's board,” recalled Levine, now President of the Woodrow Wilson National Fellowship Foundation.
-“He came to his first meeting and realized he'd made a gross error, but fell in love with the place and stayed for 34 years.”
+“When Jim was invited to become a TC Trustee, he initially thought he was joining Columbia University’s board,” recalled Levine, now President of the Woodrow Wilson National Fellowship Foundation.
+“He came to his first meeting and realized he’d made a gross error, but fell in love with the place and stayed for 34 years.”

 Benkard attended St. Bernard’s School in Manhattan, St. Mark’s School in Massachusetts and Harvard University, where he wrote on sports and academic issues for The Harvard Crimson.
-After college, he served in the U.S. Marine Corps and earned his law degree at Columbia Law School.
+He served in the U.S. Marine Corps and earned his law degree at Columbia Law School.
 Last year, the New York City Bar Association’s Capital Punishment Committee honored him with its Norman Redlich Capital Defense Pro Bono Award.

 Benkard is survived by his wife of 49 years, Margaret (Peggy) Walker Spofford Benkard; their three children, Andrew Benkard, James Benkard and Margaret Benkard Chaves; and six grandchildren, Penelope, Dexter and Oscar Benkard, Evelyn Benkard Gaumnitz, and Margaret and Nathaniel Chaves.
 He is also survived by his sister, Joan Derby Benkard Jackson.